bobbylite/dotnet-woodys-wild-guess/README.md

 ## :rocket: Getting Started

-To get started with the OnlyBalds application, follow these steps:
+To get started with the Woody's Wild Guess application, follow these steps:

 1. Clone the repository: `git clone https://github.com/bobbylite/dotnet-woodys-wild-guess.git`
 2. Navigate to the project directory: `cd dotnet-woodys-wild-guess`